 Presentation can go a long way toward getting your picky eater to eat better away from home.
 If you can find ways to make food fun, your child might be more willing to eat and they might even try something new while you have them away on holiday.

 Try asking a few questions if your child won’t eat when on holiday.
 You might find that the issue is something simple and solvable.
 They might just want a dipping sauce or for the food to be cut up or presented in a different way.

 Get your children involved in food preparation.
 Even if you have to make up a job, it can be a good way to get them interested in the food.
 When they see the food they helped to make, they will want to try it.
 This can be a great way to make sure your child eats when away from home.

 Don’t give up just because your child is giving you a hard time about eating on holiday.
 You don’t want to force them to eat, but a little gentle encouragement can go a long way.
 You might even be able to get them to try new foods when they are away from home.

 It isn’t always easy to get your children to eat.
 This can be a real problem when you are trying to have a nice getaway with the family.
 With the above-mentioned tips, you should have an easier time managing your picky eater, and that will leave you with more time to enjoy your holiday.

 Family Friendly Holidays

-Treat your family to a fantastic self-catering caravan or lodge holiday along the southern coast.
+Treat your family to a fantastic self-catering caravan or lodge holiday across the UK.